 The Four Lights of Advent: Weaving Waldorf Traditions into our Holiday Season

 As the days grow shorter and darker here in New England, I appreciate traditions that bring warmth and light into our home.
-I’ve fallen in love with the magic that the Waldorf philosophy brings into our home, and I love how these traditions can be woven into any home, whether religious, spiritual, or secular.
-I like to think of the Waldorf philosophy as a framework rather than a mold- you can make it your own.
-These Advent traditions center around the light- carrying light in the darkness, sharing our inner light, and connecting with the light of the natural world.
+I’ve fallen in love with the magic that the Waldorf philosophy offers.
+Waldorf traditions can be woven into any home, whether religious, spiritual, or secular— these Advent traditions center on connecting with and sharing our inner light.
+My hope for this season is to focus on connection, moments of joy, and nurturing my daughter’s sense of wonder, gratitude, and generosity.

 🌟 The Four Lights of Advent 🌟